Dentures – New Lenox

 Frequently Asked Questions About Dentures

-Rebuilding a mouthful of teeth with dentures can be an intimidating process – thankfully, our team at Atrium Family Dental is always here to address your questions and concerns.
+Rebuilding a mouthful of teeth with dentures can be an intimidating process – thankfully, our team at Atrium Family Dental of New Lenox is always here to address your questions and concerns.
 Please take a look at some of the most common FAQs we receive below to learn more.
 If you can’t find the information you want, you can contact us directly here in New Lenox, IL for further insight about this reliable reconstructive service.

 Are There Different Types of Dentures?